androbaza/smlm-seg/notes.md

 | DeepLabV3+ |  ResNetV1c18 |      +     | 87.89 |
 | DeepLabV3+ |  ResNetV1c50 |      +     | 90.87 |
 | DeepLabV3+ | ResNetV1c100 |      +     | 85.93 |

+# November '22

+## Logs
+* I noticed that there are impurities in the MT data --> small blobs are definetely visible on the masked images.
+Will try `remove_small_objects` filtering.